FluidNumerics/superci/README.md

 * `config.github_access_token_path` - string - The full path on your HPC cluster where your github access token is located
 * `config.workspace_root` - string - The directory where where all of your build/test temporary working directories are created.
 * `config.superci_yaml` - string - Path, relative to your application repository's root directory where your build/test configuration is stored.
+* `config.context` - string - The context label to use for the build.
+Often, this is used to indicate the platform or type of test you are running

 ### Build/Test configuration
 * `steps` - List(object) - A list of steps that will each be converted to a batch job